maxfahl/cursor-agent-master-prompt/prompt.md

 ## 2. Task File Creation
 1. Create the [TASK FILE], naming it `[TASK_FILE_NAME]_[TASK_IDENTIFIER].md` and place it in the `.tasks` directory at the root of the project.
-2. The [TASK FILE] should be implemented strictly using the "Task File Template" below.
+2. The [TASK FILE] should be implemented strictly using the "Task File Template" below, and also contain:
    a.
-Copy the entire contents of the "Task File Template" and the "Safety Procedures" section to the [TASK FILE]
-      - This is a critical step, So do not modify the "Task File Template" in any way, it should be copied verbatim and in full, including all sections, sub-sections, commands, and HALT orders.
-      - Make a note surrounding this that it should NEVER be removed or edited.
-   c.
+Accurately fill in the "Original Execution Protocol" and "Original Safety Procedures" by following the detailed descriptions outlined in each respective section.
+   b.
 Adjust the values of all placeholders based on the "User Input" and placeholder terminal commands.
 3. Make a visible note in the [TASK FILE] that the "Execution Protocol" and "Safety Procedures" content should NEVER be removed or edited

 <<< HALT IF NOT [YOLO MODE]: Before continuing, wait for the user to confirm the name and contents of the [TASK FILE] >>>